kevquirk/512kb.club/docs/issue-template.md

+---
-# Request to add new URL
+title: 'Request to add new URL'
+---

 * **Domain name:**
 * **GTMetrix results:**